-- 4. For system information, click System Information. - 5.
-For more information about a specific Software Blade, click the relevant Software Blade
+- 4. For system information, click a specific gateway, and go to System Information. - 5.
+For more information about a specific Software Blade, click the relevant Software Blade.

-System Data
+System Information

-- OS Information The name, the version name/number, the build number, the service pack, and any additional information about the Operating System in use. - CPU The specific CPU parameters (for example, Idle, User, Kernel, and Total) for each CPU.
+CPU - The specific CPU parameters (for example, Idle, User, Kernel, and Total) for each CPU.